mkisantal/mindenedzo/README.md

 # Text processing from still images

-This repository contains a solutin for the Omnicoach technical assignment.
+This repository contains a solutin for the [e-sport startup] technical assignment.
+Probably not the best possible solution as I didn't end up hired.
 The task is to extract textual information from still images.

   - The solution code is in `extract.py`
   - Corresponding unit and integration tests in `test.py`